Darius the Great: Primary sources

 Herodotus, a Greek historian and author of The Histories, provided an account of many Persian kings and the Greco-Persian Wars.
 He wrote extensively on Darius, spanning half of Book 3 along with Books 4, 5 and 6.
 It begins with the removal of the alleged usurper Gaumata and continues to the end of Darius's reign.

 Early life

 "Gaumata" being trampled upon by Darius the Great, Behistun inscription.
 The Old Persian inscription reads "This is Gaumâta, the Magian.
 He lied, saying "I am Smerdis, the son of Cyrus, I am king"."

-Portrait of Achaemenid King Bardiya, or "Gaumata", from the reliefs at Behistun (detail).
+A portrait of Achaemenid King Bardiya, or "Gaumata", from the reliefs at Behistun (detail).